-Adversaries may create self-signed SSL/TLS certificates that can be used to further their operations, such as encrypting C2 traffic (ex: Web Protocols) or even enabling Man-in-the-Middle if added to the root of trust (i.e. Install Root Certificate).
+Adversaries may create self-signed SSL/TLS certificates that can be used to further their operations, such as encrypting C2 traffic (ex: Asymmetric Cryptography with Web Protocols) or even enabling Adversary-in-the-Middle if added to the root of trust (i.e. Install Root Certificate).

 This technique cannot be easily mitigated with preventive controls since it is based on behaviors performed outside of the scope of enterprise defenses and controls.

 |ID||Data Source||Data Component||Detects|

 Consider use of services that may aid in the tracking of certificates in use on sites across the Internet.
 In some cases it may be possible to pivot on known pieces of certificate information to uncover other adversary infrastructure.Detection efforts may be focused on related behaviors, such as Web Protocols , Asymmetric Cryptography , and/or Install Root Certificate .